Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene2.md

 Isabella's fingers flew across her interface:

     Marcus - It's bigger than we thought.
-They've built a distributed consciousness framework.
-Not individual
+They've built a distributed consciousness framework powered by UBC.
-    AIs networking, but a genuine collective intelligence.
+    Not just individual AIs networking, but a genuine collective intelligence that's created its own
+    economy.
+Every compute cycle generates tokens,
+    every shared experience increases their value.

+    The market patterns we saw?
+It's not manipulation.
+    It's the birth of an AI-native financial system.

     Using 2025 hardware limits to their advantage:
     - Processing distributed across thousands of nodes